 Fortunately, both Podia and Teachable online platforms work hard to ensure the safety of both instructors and students when accessing your courses and making/collecting payments online.

 All Podia’s payment plans come with SSL certificates to lockdown transaction security (with very little transaction fees, Podia gives secure protection).
-Your course checkout is protected by PayPal and Stripe.
+In addition, PayPal and Stripe protect your course checkout.

 Checkout pages are 100% secure, and the platform doesn’t collect any information when customers go through the checkout.